moby/moby/docs/sources/reference/commandline/cli.md

       -s, --signal="KILL"    Signal to send to the container

-The main process inside the container will be sent SIGKILL, or any signal specified with option `--signal`.
+The main process inside the container will be sent `SIGKILL`, or any signal specified with option `--signal`.

 ## load